hashicorp/terraform-provider-awscc/docs/resources/codeguruprofiler_profiling_group.md

 <a id="nestedatt--anomaly_detection_notification_configuration"></a>
 ### Nested Schema for `anomaly_detection_notification_configuration`

-Required:
+Optional:

+- `channel_id` (String) Unique identifier for each Channel in the notification configuration of a Profiling Group
 - `channel_uri` (String) Unique arn of the resource to be used for notifications.
 We support a valid SNS topic arn as a channel uri.

-Optional:

-- `channel_id` (String) Unique identifier for each Channel in the notification configuration of a Profiling Group

 <a id="nestedatt--tags"></a>
 ### Nested Schema for `tags`

-Required:
+Optional:

 - `key` (String) The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 The allowed characters across services are: letters, numbers, and spaces representable in UTF-8, and the following characters: + - = . _ : / @.
 - `value` (String) The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length.
 The allowed characters across services are: letters, numbers, and spaces representable in UTF-8, and the following characters: + - = . _ : / @.